Zhiyu-Wei/ternary-zoom/README.md

 - ✅ Color mapping for predicted or measured values
 - ✅ Fully `ggplot2`-based — no need for external packages like `ggtern`

+---

+🧭 Why not use ggtern?
+The ggtern package is great, but it has one major limitation:

+It always displays the entire triangle, even when your data occupies only a small region.

+This function solves that by:

+Zooming into the actual data region

+Making patterns and clusters easier to see

+Saving space in reports or dashboards

+🔧 Arguments

+draw_composition_plot(
+  data,             # 3-column composition data.frame or matrix
+  pred,             # numeric response vector lab.title = "",   # plot title
+  show_boundary = FALSE,     # whether to draw data boundaries
+  scale_color = c("yellow", "blue")  # gradient for response values
+)

+📜 License
+MIT License.
+Feel free to use, modify, and share.